 Strengths, weaknesses, life ambitions, strange quirks—know your story.

 “Why should we hire you?”
-Sure, have some excellent pitch ready, but skip the clichés.
+Sure, have some excellent pitches ready, but skip the clichés.
 Know the potential

 Pro tip?
 Be real.
 You want to sound like a real human and not a developing LinkedIn profile.
 Confidence dies hard, but nobody likes a robot.